Alejogb1/job-board/blog-data/how-can-i-create-different-options-for-select-in-wagtail-admin.md

 id: "how-can-i-create-different-options-for-select-in-wagtail-admin"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 Been down this road a few times with Wagtail, and it’s a common need, wanting a bit more flexibility with those dropdowns in the admin panel.
 We’re not limited to just basic text fields; we can absolutely create more nuanced options for our `Select` fields, catering to diverse data needs.
 The key lies in leveraging Wagtail's field panels and model properties effectively, along with a little Python magic.

 The standard way, of course, is to define a `CharField` with `choices` directly in your model, like so: